Carmezim/create-react-app/README.md

-#### My adaption of CRA with new template, SASS, CSS Modules, Redux and Stage-2 out of the box.
+### My customization of CRA with more awesomeness out of the box.

+#### Features:
+- SASS
+- CSS Modules
+- Redux
+- Stage-2
+- Cleaner template
 #### Usage
 `create-react-app --scripts-version carmezim-custom`